ImScientist/Object-detection-and-classification-tf/README.md

-# Object detection and classification
+# Image segmentation with tensorflow

 Tran a model to detect cloud types from satellite images.
 The data is taken from the [Understanding Clouds from Satellite Images](https://www.kaggle.com/c/understanding_cloud_organization) Kaggle competition.